First Bulgarian Empire: Bulgarian Orthodox Church

 After the fall of the eastern parts of the empire under Byzantine occupation in 971 the seat of the Patriarchate was relocated to Ohrid in the west.
 With the final conquest of Bulgaria in 1018 the Patriarchate was demoted to an archbishopric but retained many privileges.
 It kept control of all existing episcopal sees, the seat remained in Ohrid and its titular, the Bulgarian John of Debar, kept his office.
 Furthermore, the Bulgarian archbishopric was given a special positionit was placed directly under the emperor rather than under the Ecumenical Patriarch of Constantinople.

 Monasticism grew steadily and the monasteries quickly became major landowners with a large population of peasants living on their estates.
 It developed further under the reign of Emperor Peter I, accompanied by the augmentation of their properties.
 Many high-ranking nobles and members of the ruling family tonsured and died as monks, including Boris I, his brother Doks, Peter I, the ichirgu-boila Mostich, etc. The growing opulence of monastic life led to an increase of asceticism among more pious monks.
 One of them, John of Rila, became a hermit in the Rila Mountains and his virtues soon attracted a number of followers, who founded the renowned Rila Monastery after his death.
 He preached about living in harmony and stressed the value of manual labour and the need the monks never to aspire to riches and power.
 John of Rila was revered as a saint while he was still alive and eventually became patron of the Bulgarian people.

 In the 10th century Bulgarian clerics established connections with the emerging Christian communities in the Rus'.
-Bulgaria seems to had been an established centre from where the small number of Ruthenian Christians obtained clergy and liturgical texts.
+Bulgaria seems to have been an established centre from where the small number of Ruthenian Christians obtained clergy and liturgical texts.
 As a result of the Sviatoslav's invasion of Bulgaria many of his soldiers were influenced by Christianity and maintained that interest after their return.
 The connections between Bulgarians and Ruthenians must be considered an important background to the official conversion to Christianity of Kievan Rus' in 988.